pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 ## 2.3 Handling Data Imbalance

-An imbalance of data sets can result in a biased training model, towards the majority class.
-In order to tackle this problem, certain methods were experimented with.
+An imbalance in the dataset can result in a biased training model, towards the majority class.
+In order to tackle this problem, the following resampling techniques were used:

 1) Under-sampling - This method focuses on reducing the sample size of all the classes to the size of the minority class.
 Near Miss technique was used to implement under-sampling in the data set.
-Although this technique balances the data points, it eliminates good sample points, thereby leading the model to not perform the best.
+Although this technique balances the data points, it eliminates good sample points, thereby leading to a decrease in the performance of the model.

 2) Over-sampling - This method focuses on upscaling the sample sizes of all the classes based on the majority class size.
 SMOTE technique was used to implement this part of the code.
 SMOTE produces synthetic samples based on the already existing samples in each class.
 Oversampled data performed better than the under-sampled one in all the classification/regression methods.